azagniotov/language-detection/README.md

 ## About this library

-The library uses 3-gram character and a Bayesian filter with various normalizations and feature sampling.
+The library leverages an n-gram probabilistic model, utilizing n-grams of sizes ranging from 1 to 3, alongside a Bayesian filter that incorporates various normalization techniques and feature sampling methods.

-The precision is over **99%** for **63** languages.
+The precision is over **99%** for **64** languages.
 See the following PR description to read about the benchmaks done by @yanirs : https://github.com/jprante/elasticsearch-langdetect/pull/69

 ### Supported ISO 639-1 codes